-The Beauty, Fashion and Entertainment Industries all seem to have a way of warping the mind in different directions defining in varying ways what the word perfect means.
+The Beauty, Fashion and Entertainment Industries combined with social media, all seem to have a way of warping the mind in different directions defining in varying ways what the word perfect means.

 In an effort to always “fall in line”, I became conditioned to over achieve, unaware that I was acting from the false belief that once whatever task at hand was completed perfectly, then I would be happy, content and accepted.

-The Universe speaks in amazing ways, if we are awake to it.
+We all have our flavor.
+And the Universe speaks in amazing ways, if we are awake to it.

 I’d love to hear about how you’ve overcome perfectionism or any other self sabotaging quality in the comments below!